If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 - TOTALLY!!
 You can install openSUSE while making your morning tea!

 - What are the different flavours of openSUSE?
-How easy is it to get them?

 - Where does openSUSE stand for gamers?
 Can I get to play cool games?